 Recognise this fallacy, which is also known as the status quo bias, as something that could be holding you back.

-Surely, it's just as scary to do nothing – think of all the things that could go wrong if you don't change!
+Admittedly, it's just as scary to do nothing – think of all the things that could go wrong if you don't change!
 My point?
 No matter what you do in life, you can never predict the outcome.
-Changing things might actually make things worse, or they could make them better – you'll never know unless you at least try.
-Take comfort from good old Winston Churchill who famously said: "To improve is to change; to be perfect is to change often."
+Changing things might make things worse, or they could make them better – you'll never know unless you at least try.
+Take comfort from good old Winston Churchill, who famously said: "To improve is to change; to be perfect is to change often."

 You could be burnt out.
 I've been there, so I certainly know how it feels to be overwhelmed and like I can't change anything.
-Believe me, you're probably just exhausted and need a break.
+You're probably just exhausted and need a break.

 1. Create a mind map

 If I'm ever struggling to make sense of things, I often write things down on to paper – to get my jumbled thoughts out of my head and in front of me, in the hope that I'll be able to come up with a plan.

 I'll create what is known as a "mind map" – a fantastic technique that helps me visualise things through keywords and drawings, which then spark inspiration and ideas to reveal what I need to do next.